Elian-Marsault/portfolio-data/README.md

 - A/B testing

 **Project management**
-When I arrived at Zankyou, I was supposed to work exclusively on digital marketing campaigns.
-However, I soon noticed that there were a number of problems/unnecessary actions causing loss of time and efficiency, and above all that the simple digital tools available to the teams were not being used or were being misused.
-So I started training myself in these various tools, and then came up with some solutions.
+Initially my role was to work exclusively on digital marketing campaigns.
+However, I soon noticed that there were a number of problems/unnecessary actions causing waste of time and inefficiencies.
+In addition to that, I’ve identified that existing digitals tools were either not used or used wrongly by the team.
+Therefore, I proactively decided to train myself in these tools in order to propose new solutions and ways of working.

 - Redesign of the data studio environment
 - Automatic keyword analysis